 Laurentina, the jailer’s daughter, had eight children with Júlio Siza, some of whom did not survive at birth.
 The eldest children, Manuel Auguste Nunes Siza (b.
 Lisbon, 1867 – d.
 Brazil, 1938) and Henrique Nunes Siza (b.
 Porto, 1869 – d.
 Brazil, 19??), would follow in their father’s profession.

 Júlio Siza emigrated in 1884 settling in British Guiana (now Guyana), first in Demerara and then in Georgetown where he opened the “Lusitana Photographic Gallery” on Water Street, a gallery listed in the British Directory of Guyana in 1887.
 It was here that his two sons would follow in their father’s profession becoming successful photographers in their own right.

 Júlio Siza at Photographia Vicentes house in Madeira.
-On the next card, Júlio Siza with his sons Manuel and Henrique Nunes on 15 September 1887 in his studio in British Guiana.
+On the next card, Júlio Siza with his sons Manuel and Henrique on 15th September 1887 in his studio in British Guiana.
 Henrique (on the left with the camera), Júlio (in centre), Manuel (on the right is holding a glass-plate holder) . © Teresa Siza Collection.